 - Product or Program Manager

-We also find Business Stakeholders, Users, Testers and Software Customers benefit from learning advanced business analysis techniques, and how they can contribute to the organisation’s wellbeing.
+or similar.
+We also find Business Stakeholders, Users, Software Customers and Testers benefit from learning advanced business analysis techniques, and how they can contribute to the organi sation’s wellbeing.

 What’s in the Course?

 The opening section presents a framework for discovering the customers and their needs, for finding solutions and evaluating them, designing the business solution and getting it built.
 It looks at how business analysis integrates with either agile or traditional development.

 Do You Know What Your Customers Value?

 How to identify and prioritise customer segments.
 For the highest priority segments, you determine value propositions that set down what you must deliver to satisfy the customers’ business needs.
 This value proposition is the foundation for solving the problem.